cjus/hydra-aws-docker-article/README.md

     }
 ```

-That basically says "when looking for the location of redis, resolve the DNS entry named redis to an IP address".
+That basically says "when looking for the location of Redis, resolve the DNS entry named redis to an IP address".
 We'll see how this works shortly.

 With the config change and a Dockerfile on hand we're now ready to package our microservice inside of a container.